compromise-evident/tryRSA/README.md

 <br>
 <br>

-# Breaking news July 2024
+# Multi-instance warning

 * Memory is zeroed when allocated and freed.

 `init_on_alloc` and `init_on_free` has hit most Linux distros and growing.
-Although a plus for security, no more RAM garbage for supplementing randomness.
+Although a plus for security, tryRSA 2.0.1+ will no longer use RAM garbage for supplementing randomness.
-I'll have to either replace or remove this feature here and in all my repos using rolling-code and related randomness supplement....
+This means tryRSA instances can be duplicate jobs, unless all separated by 1 second start times.